 Image 1 – Gift matrix

-In this gift matrix I attempted to exemplify the main dynamics behind good gifts.
-The vertical axis represents how ad-hoc and personalised the gift is, while the horizontal axis represents how surprising and unexpected the gift is for the recipient.
+In this gift matrix I attempted to exemplify the main dynamics behind gift-giving.
+The vertical axis represents how personal the gift is, while the horizontal axis indicates how surprising and unexpected the gift is for the recipient.

 From this matrix originate 4 main zones.
 Let’s see them in detail.

 On the top left corner is the pragmatic zone.
 Here we find useful gifts that are welcomed although expected.
 Gifts in this zone are in fact often an expressed request from the recipient.
-They could be part of a gift registry, the answer to a letter to Santa, or the result of obsessively talking to your partner about something on a daily basis.
-The pragmatic zone differs from the safe zone in that it requires more effort and a deeper understanding of the recipient’s wishes, certainly not something that can be improvised or rushed.
-The downside is however the total lack of the surprising factor that characterises the best, most memorable gifts.
+They could be part of a gift registry, the answer to a letter to Santa, or the result of obsessively talking to your partner about something you like on a daily basis.
+The pragmatic zone differs from the safe zone in that it requires more effort and a deeper understanding of the recipient’s wishes, certainly not something that can be improvised.
+The downside is however a total lack of the surprising factor that characterises the best, most memorable gifts.

-“Only when you put in the hours to do your homeworks, open up your eyes, ears and heart to truly understand the recipient’s background, hopes and fears you can make a great gift.”
+“Only when you put in the hours to do your homework and truly understand the recipient’s background, hopes and needs you can make a great gift.”

 To summarise, we can define a great gift as personal and surprising.
 Personal, as it requires deep knowledge about the personality, values and tastes of the recipient in order to be eventually a useful and appreciated gift.
 Surprising, as the positive, almost magic emotions caused by an unexpected gift are what differentiate a gift from a purchase or a transaction.